Exploring Levels Of Anxiety Or Worry

 Get support in addressing anxiety symptoms

-Seeking professional support for anxiety symptoms
+Seeking professional support for fear and anxiety symptoms

 If the prospect of meeting with a therapist in person seems intimidating or anxiety-producing, you might consider the option of connecting with a therapist online instead.
 With a virtual therapy platform like BetterHelp, you can get matched with a licensed provider who you can meet with via phone, video call, and/or in-app messaging to address the challenges you may be facing.
 Research suggests that online therapy can offer similar benefits to in-person therapy, with one study indicating that individuals with diagnosed anxiety saw “sustained and clinically meaningful improvements” in symptoms after treatment.